 AOP is a more powerful method.
 An AOP hydroxyl generator uses ozone-producing UV-C light, hydrogen peroxide vapor

-(HPV), ozone and HPV or other combinations to generate hydroxyls.
-Contaminants are oxidized in the air around the
+(HPV) and other combinations to generate hydroxyls.
+Contaminants are oxidized in the air around the reactants,

 Hydroxyl generators react much faster than ozone, remove thousands more contaminants, do not damage natural

-rubber and certain adhesives that ozone can, and require no wait time to reoccupy a treated area.
-However, since
+rubber and certain adhesives that concentrated ozone can, and require no wait time to reoccupy a treated area.

 If the question is which odor removal technology is better -- ozone or hydroxyls, the answer is neither because